Squagward/slate-1/source/index.html.md

 So, we want to start of by listening to one of these, let's start with one of the simplest, WorldLoad.

-What we're doing here is calling a method in the "TriggerRegister" class that registers "exampleImportWorldLoad" as a trigger to be activated when the world is loaded.
+What we're doing here is calling a method in the "TriggerRegister" class that registers "exampleWorldLoad" as a trigger to be activated when the world is loaded.
 However, there is no function with that name yet!

 ## Receiving the Event